Scholarships for college are available in so many places, but many students don’t realize it!

 As I mentioned, I won a scholarship from my school’s Study Abroad office.
 I also won a $1,500 scholarship from the Department of History my junior year.
 So, there were many scholarship opportunities in the various departments at my college.
 There will likely be several at your school too!

 To give another example, The New York Times published an article a few years back about a student who attended community college before transferring to NYU.
 She won a $20,000 scholarship from the Community College Transfer Opportunity Program.
-Because of that scholarship and the fact that she attended community college first, she earned a degree from NYU for a fraction of the price.
+Because of that scholarship and that she attended community college first, she earned a degree from NYU for a fraction of the price.

 So, there are many opportunities right there under your own school roof that you can apply for, whether you attend a community college or a four year institution.